 In fact, because the way the interviewer wants to treat you in the consulting case interview has already been preset, all other things being equal, the way you do in the consulting case interview will be predetermined.

-Think about this, if someone treat you like you are not intelligent, keeps cutting you of, constantly challenging you and not giving you the benefit of the doubt, your performance and morale will drop.
+Think about this, if someone treats you like you are not intelligent, keeps cutting you of, constantly challenging you and not giving you the benefit of the doubt, your performance and morale will drop.
 If someone thinks you are not worth their time, the case will never progress far enough for you to prove them otherwise.

 Remember you have got to lay the groundwork in the beginning of the consulting case interview by presenting the right signals to the interviewer.
 In your informal communication with the interviewer you want to be structured, analytical and confident.
 You also want to be poised, balanced and grounded.